Content on this page was generated by AI and has not been manually reviewed.

 How do I check for DNS leaks after configuring OpenVPN?

 Visit a site like dnsleaktest.com or ipleak.net while connected to the VPN.
 If you see an IP address or DNS servers outside the VPN tunnel, adjust your DNS settings to the VPN’s DNS or enable DNS leak protection in your client.
-Microsoft edge vs chrome reddit
+Vpn to access blocked sites for free 2026

 Can I use OpenVPN with split tunneling?